KonnorRogers/rhino-editor/docs/src/_documentation/tutorials/01-getting-started.md

 Unfortunately, the typical importmap flow doesn't work as expected with RhinoEditor.
 So, here is a manual installation workaround until it gets fixed.

+<%= render Alert.new(type: :danger) do %>
+  Make sure to run the following commands at the root of your Rails project!
+<% end %>

 ```bash
 curl -Lo ./app/assets/stylesheets/rhino-editor.css https://unpkg.com/rhino-editor/cdn/styles/trix.css
 curl -Lo ./vendor/javascript/rhino-editor.js https://unpkg.com/rhino-editor/exports/bundle/index.module.js